|

 - Feeling more anxious than usual

-Although Zoloft helps millions of people cope with depression and anxiety disorders, it also can cause serious side effects that require emergency treatment.
-In 2004, the FDA put warnings on all SSRIs about the risk of suicidal ideation in people taking an SSRI.
+Although Zoloft helps millions of people cope with depression and anxiety disorders, it can also cause serious side effects that require emergency treatment.
+In 2004, the FDA put warnings on all SSRIs about the risk of suicidal ideation in people taking these medicines.
 However, research indicates that children and adolescents are most at risk for suicidal thoughts due to “peculiar responses” to antidepressants early in their treatment.
-However, there is no definitive evidence that Zoloft or other SSRIs lead some individuals to attempt suicide.
+There’s no definitive evidence, though, that Zoloft or other SSRIs lead some individuals to attempt suicide.

 What Happens When You Smoke or Consume Marijuana?

 The brain’s endocannabinoid system contains thousands of receptors that are activated by THC and other chemicals in marijuana.
-Since this endocannabinoid system oversees appetite, memory, mood, and pain relief, using marijuana intensifies the endocannabinoid system’s regulation of pain, mood, etc. In addition, THC is a psychoactive chemical that alters your mental, physiological, and emotional state.
+Because this endocannabinoid system oversees appetite, memory, mood and pain relief, using marijuana intensifies the endocannabinoid system’s regulation of pain, mood, etc. In addition, THC is a psychoactive chemical that alters your mental, physiological and emotional states.

-Like Zoloft, marijuana does not affect everyone in the same way.
+Like Zoloft, marijuana doesn’t affect everyone the same way.
 The most common side effects of THC include:

 - Euphoria